vamshiKodem/Frontend-Interview-Preparation-Kit/README.md

 - Don’t repeat yourself
 - Don’t leave commented code if not required delete it.
 - If using typescript don't compare stings use Types or Enums
-- Readability, Reusability, Testability, Modularity
+- Four Pillers of coding (Readability, Reusability, Testability, Modularity)
 ___